opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-chatbot.md

 - A `conversational_flow` agent runs tools sequentially, in a predefined order.
 - A `conversational` agent dynamically chooses which tool to run next.

-In this tutorial, the agent includes two tools: one provides the recent population data and the other contains tech news.
+In this tutorial, the agent includes two tools: one provides recent population data and the other contains tech news.

-The agent contains the following parameters:
+The agent has the following parameters:

-- `"max_iteration": 5`: Agent runs the LLM a maximum of 5 times.
+- `"max_iteration": 5`: The agent runs the LLM a maximum of 5 times.
-- `"response_filter": "$.completion"` Needed to retrieve the LLM answer from the Bedrock Claude model response.
+- `"response_filter": "$.completion"`: Needed to retrieve the LLM answer from the Amazon Bedrock Claude model response.
-- `"doc_size": 3` (in `population_data_knowledge_base`) specifies to return the top 3 documents.
+- `"doc_size": 3` (in `population_data_knowledge_base`): Specifies to return the top 3 documents.

 Create an agent with the preceding specifications: